The Casimir-Polder effect for an approximate Pauli-Fierz model: the atom plus wall case: Appendix 3: Derivation of the model: quantization on half space

 We want to derive the Fourier modes expansion for the electromagnetic energy too.
 By the usual definition, this time adapted to the half space,

 Comparing the integral with the odd extensions for $j=2,3$ and with the even extension for $j=1$, we can write

-where for the second equality we used the usual expression for the electromagnetic energy in the full space and in the third equality we used the symmetry properties \eqref{eq:symmalpha} to change the domain of integration.
+where for the second equality we used the usual expression for the electromagnetic energy in the full space and in the third equality we used \eqref{eq:symmalpha} and the symmetry properties of the $\beta$'s to change the domain of integration.

 By Wick quantization techniques for polynomial symbols (see \cite{an} for details) we can define $(E, B, A)$ being the associated quantum field versions of the electromagnetic operators $(\mathcal{E}, \mathcal{B}, \mathcal{A})$, respectively.
 The theory results into the intuitive quantization rules